-- I. Based upon our criteria and assessment of the peer-reviewed literature, an initial/primary total artificial cervical intervertebral disc implant has been proven to be medically effective and, therefore, is considered medically appropriate when ALL the following criteria are met: - A. The patient has degenerative disc disease (DDD) with intractable radiculopathy and/or myelopathy, producing symptomatic nerve root and/or spinal cord compression due to herniated disc and/or osteophyte formation. - B. The patient is skeletally mature. - C. The device has been approved by the U.S. Food and Drug Administration (FDA), for an FDA approved indication, and is used in accordance with FDA labeling. - D. No previous surgeries have been performed on the disc(s) involved - E. The planned implant(s) will be used in the reconstruction of cervical disc(s) at C3-C7, following discectomy. - F. The patient is a candidate for single-level or two-level anterior cervical decompression(s) and interbody fusion(s). - G. The patient has no unmanaged, significant behavioral health disorders (e.g., major depressive disorder, chronic pain syndrome, secondary gain, or opioid use or alcohol use disorder). - H. There is no clinically significant cervical instability on resting or lateral flexion/extension plain X-rays, defined as kyphotic deformity/significant reversal or lordosis or spondylolisthesis (e.g., greater than 3.5 mm subluxation/translation or greater than 11 degrees angulation/rotational difference) from that of either adjacent spinal level. - I. The procedure is performed for EITHER of the following conditions: - 1.
+- I. Based upon our criteria and assessment of the peer-reviewed literature, an initial/primary total artificial cervical intervertebral disc implant has been proven to be medically effective and, therefore, is considered medically appropriate when ALL the following criteria are met: - A. The patient is skeletally mature. - B. The device has been approved by the U.S. Food and Drug Administration (FDA), for an FDA approved indication, and is used in accordance with FDA labeling. - C. No previous surgeries have been performed on the disc(s) involved - D. No prior fusion at an adjacent cervical level - E. The planned implant(s) will be used in the reconstruction of cervical disc(s) at C3-C7, following discectomy. - F. The patient is a candidate for single-level or two-level anterior cervical decompression(s) and interbody fusion(s). - G. The planned implant(s) is/are for a single level or simultaneous two contiguous level replacement(s) - H. The patient has no unmanaged, significant behavioral health disorders (e.g., major depressive disorder, chronic pain syndrome, secondary gain, or opioid use or alcohol use disorder). - I. There is no clinically significant cervical instability on resting or lateral flexion/extension plain X-rays, defined as kyphotic deformity/significant reversal or lordosis or spondylolisthesis (e.g., greater than 3.5 mm subluxation/translation or greater than 11 degrees angulation/rotational difference) from that of either adjacent spinal level. - J. The procedure is performed for EITHER of the following conditions: - 1.
 Radiculopathy, when ALL of the following criteria are met: - a.
-The patient has subjective symptoms that include BOTH of the following: - i. significant level of pain on a daily basis, defined as either of the following: - a) Visual Analog Scale (VAS)/Numeric Rating Scale (NRS) greater than or equal to seven; or - b) severe, disabling, crippling, or incapacitating pain; and
+The patient has subjective symptoms that include BOTH of the following: - i. significant level of pain on a daily basis, defined as either of the following: - a) Visual Analog Scale (VAS)/Numeric Rating Scale (NRS) greater than or equal to seven; or - b) severe, disabling, crippling, or incapacitating pain; and - ii. unremitting, radicular pain to shoulder girdle and/or upper extremity, resulting in a disability; and - b.
+Objective physical examination findings include ANY of the following: